Why the Cars Roughed Things Up on Their Second LP, ‘Candy-O’

-Plenty of bands struggle for years to make the big time, only to find themselves struggling to come up with new material after scoring a hit with their first album.
+Plenty of bands struggle for years to make the big time, only to find it difficult to come up with new material after scoring a hit with their first album.
 The Cars had the opposite problem: their self-titled 1978 debut persistently lingered in the Top 40 while the band impatiently waited to release a follow-up.

-It sounds like Ocasek was taking unwarranted potshots, but he was really just being bluntly honest — and if he didn't care for Styx or Foreigner's music, at least they were in pretty good company.
-As he explained, he wasn't even a fan of Roy Thomas Baker's famous clients Queen, although that didn't keep him from being able to appreciate the skill that went into their records.
+It sounds like Ocasek was taking unwarranted potshots, but he was really just being bluntly honest: He didn't care for Styx or Foreigner's music, but at least they were in pretty good company.
+As he explained, Ocasek wasn't even a fan of Roy Thomas Baker's famous clients Queen, although that didn't keep him from being able to appreciate the skill that went into their records.

 When it came time to track Candy-O with Baker, the group continued to give him room to apply his style to their sound – within reason.
 "Well, some of the things on that first album that we thought were a little slick, we toned down on the second, like on the background vocals," Ocasek added.
 "But if we were going to rely on the producer we had hired, there was no reason to try and change him.
 On the second album, it was easier to say, 'Roy, let's not do the multi-tracked harmonies this time.'"

-They'd eventually lose track of their reasons for doing it and fall apart following the release of 1987's relatively indifferently received Door to Door album, but after decades apart — which included the death of bassist Benjamin Orr and the brief existence of the New Cars, which found Todd Rundgren stepping in for Ocasek, much to the latter's chagrin — they unexpectedly reunited for 2011′s Move Like This album, which offered a reminder of past glories for fans and Cars alike.
+They'd eventually lose track of their reasons for doing it and fell apart following the release of 1987's relatively indifferently received Door to Door album.
+They'd spend decades apart, enduring the death of bassist Benjamin Orr and the brief existence of the New Cars (which found Todd Rundgren stepping in for Ocasek, much to the latter's chagrin) before unexpectedly reuniting.
+Move Like This, released in 2011, ended up offering a reminder of past glories for fans and Cars alike.

 "This record was a great experience.
-I certainly wouldn't mind doing more records,” Ocasek told Rolling Stone.
-“I think a couple of the guys feel that way too.
+I certainly wouldn't mind doing more records," the late Ocasek told Rolling Stone back then.
+"I think a couple of the guys feel that way too.
 I know [drummer David Robinson], when the record was done, almost felt sad.
 He said, 'Can't we just do some more?
 Can't we start on another one now?'"